 Welcome to B&B Fagiolari

 Bed & Breakfast Fagiolari is located near Panzano in Chianti, a tiny Tuscan hill town halfway between Florence and Siena, on the road SSS 222.
-Just out of town (2 km from Panzano’s little piazza), down a rustic, gravel lane, you’ll find Fagiolari and a warm welcome from Giulietta, the owner, and Anna, the chef.
+Just out of town (2 km from Panzano’s little piazza), down a rustic, gravel lane, you’ll find Fagiolari and a warm welcome from from Anna, the owner and chef.

 Fagiolari is a beautifully restored, 800 years old country house, surrounded by its own olive trees, forest and vineyard, a place for you to enjoy a taste old Tuscan lifestyle.
 It’s in the heart of Tuscany near many other small villages such as Volpaia, Lamole, Greve, Radda and Castellina.
 Day trips to Siena, Volterra, San Gimignano and Florence can easily be made from Fagiolari.